What Muscles Does a Rowing Machine Work | Benefits of Rowing

 If I row for 15 minutes, how many calories will I burn?

 Much depends on the intensity of the exercise.
 A person running on moderate levels will burn fewer calories than someone doing vigorous exercising.

-The weight of a person will also determine the amount of energy that the body will burn while rowing!
+A person’s weight will also determine the amount of energy that the body will burn while rowing!

 Rowing is an excellent exercise that our body needs.
 It helps to keep the body strong and healthy.
-Rowing can directly stimulate up to 9 muscles in our bodies, and also close to 85% of other body muscles.
+Rowing can directly stimulate up to 9 muscles in our bodies and close to 85% of other body muscles.

 All these help to burn off excess calories, fats, and sugar levels, and hence keeping the body healthy all the time